“Stop worrying about the potholes in the road and celebrate the journey.” –Fitzhugh Mullan

 Miles + Credit Cards— The most important thing about credit cards is to pay them off monthly.
 If you’ve got 700,000 miles saved up and $50,000 in debt, you’re not going anywhere.

-If you would like use this card to earn points, you’ve got a couple options:
+If you would like use this card to earn points, here’s how you can earn lots of points quickly:

 Here’s why this card is great: